 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Portsmouth modification of Physiological and operative severity for the enumeration of mortality and morbidity (P-POSSUM) and the acute physiology and chronic health evaluation II (APACHE II) have been the most widely used scoring systems for emergency laparotomies.
-Till date no study with statistically significant sample size has compared them in predicting mortality in emergency laparotomies.
+Core tip: Portsmouth modification of Physiological and operative severity for the enumeration of mortality and morbidity (P-POSSUM) and the acute physiology and chronic health evaluation II (APACHE-II) have been the most widely used scoring systems for emergency laparotomies.
+To date, no study with statistically significant sample size has compared them in predicting mortality in emergency laparotomies.
 P-POSSUM cannot be done for patients who are managed conservatively and can be scored only when histopathology reports are available.
-In this study, both P-POSSUM and APACHE II were found to be equally accurate.
+In this study, both P-POSSUM and APACHE-II were found to be equally accurate.
 Therefore, APACHE-II scoring system can be used as effectively as P-POSSUM with the added advantage that it can be used in the acute stratification of the patients into risk groups even before surgery.

-Nag DS, Dembla A, Mahanty PR, Kant S, Chatterjee A, Samaddar DP, Chugh P. Comparative analysis of APACHE II and P-POSSUM scoring systems in predicting postoperative mortality in patients undergoing emergency laparotomy.
+Nag DS, Dembla A, Mahanty PR, Kant S, Chatterjee A, Samaddar DP, Chugh P. Comparative analysis of APACHE-II and P-POSSUM scoring systems in predicting postoperative mortality in patients undergoing emergency laparotomy.
 World J Clin Cases 2019; In press

 INTRODUCTION

-Laparotomy remains as one of the commonest emergency surgical procedures.
+Laparotomy remains one of the commonest emergency surgical procedures.
 Even after advances in surgical skills, antimicrobial agents and postoperative care, the mortality has remained high (14.9%-19.4%)[1,2].
-Only over the last few years, various perioperative quality improvement initiatives involving early interventions, intensive postoperative care and consultant led approaches have ensured decrease in the average mortality rate to 11.1%[3] in some studies.
+Only over the last few years, various perioperative quality improvement initiatives involving early interventions, intensive postoperative care, and consultant led approaches have ensured a decrease in the average mortality rate to 11.1% in some studies[3].

 Early prognostic evaluation would aid in selecting the high-risk patients for an aggressive treatment[3] .
 Awareness about risks could potentially contribute to the quality of perioperative care and optimum utilization of resources[4] .
 Regular audit and continuous improvement of clinical practice is essential to providing quality medical care[5] .
 The doctor is legally bound to discuss the prognosis and the possible outcomes of the available treatment modalities[6] .
-Estimating the risk preoperatively will help predict which patients would need aggressive treatment, which patient would need damage control surgery as compared to a definitive procedure, and who would benefit from postoperative intensive care and organ support[7] .
+Estimating the risk preoperatively will help predict which patients would need aggressive treatment, which patients would need damage control surgery versus definitive procedure, and who would benefit from postoperative intensive care and organ support[7] .

-An ideal scoring system should accurately predict outcomes, help in determining who deserves more aggressive care, guide in deciding the extensiveness of surgery, and can be used broadly across emergency laparotomies for various disease pathologies[8] .
+An ideal scoring system should accurately predict outcomes, help determine who deserves more aggressive care, guide in deciding the extensiveness of surgery, and can be used broadly across emergency laparotomies for various disease pathologies[8] .
 The scoring system should also be capable of analyzing risk-adjusted morbidity and mortality amongst various healthcare providers[9] .

-Portsmouth modification of Physiological and operative severity for the enumeration of mortality and morbidity (P-POSSUM) and the acute physiology and chronic health evaluation II (APACHE II) have been most widely scoring systems for emergency laparotomies.
-While P-POSSUM remains the tool of choice in the United Kingdom[6] , disparities have been observed between APACHE=II and P-POSSUM in their discriminatory ability to predict mortality[10].
+Portsmouth modification of Physiological and operative severity for the enumeration of mortality and morbidity (P-POSSUM) and the acute physiology and chronic health evaluation II (APACHE-II) have been the most widely used scoring systems for emergency laparotomies.
+While P-POSSUM remains the tool of choice in the United Kingdom[6] , disparities have been observed between APACHE II and P-POSSUM in their discriminatory ability to predict mortality[10].

-It has been suggested that preoperative assessment of individual risk would help the treating team and the patient take shared decisions[10].
-Although P-POSSUM is the commonest scoring system used for audit purposes in the United Kingdom[10] for National Emergency Laparotomy Audit, Enhanced Peri-Operative Care for High-risk patients or Emergency Laparotomy Pathway Quality improvement Care (ELPQuiC), it needs 18 data points as compared to 12 data points for APACHE II.
-Besides, it needs intraoperative details such as blood loss, peritoneal contamination and histopathology reports to suggest malignancy.
+It has been suggested that preoperative assessment of individual risk would help the treating team and the patient make shared decisions[10].
+Although P-POSSUM is the commonest scoring system used for audit purposes in the United Kingdom[10] for National Emergency Laparotomy Audit, Enhanced Peri-Operative Care for High-risk patients or Emergency Laparotomy Pathway Quality improvement Care (ELPQuiC), it needs 18 data points as compared to 12 data points for APACHE-II.
+In addition, it needs intraoperative details such as blood loss, peritoneal contamination, and histopathology reports to suggest malignancy.